Wed, Dec 25, 2024 | Jumada al-Aakhirah 24, 1446 | DXB ktweather icon0°C

 Top Stories

-The 10th Salik gate in Dubai – located in Al Safa South – is now up but not yet operational.
+The tenth Salik gate in Dubai – located in Al Safa South – is now up but not yet operational.
 Located between Al Meydan Street and Umm Al Sheif Street, toll gates have been put up on both sides of Sheikh Zayed Road, Khaleej Times has learned over the weekend.

-There are no decals or markings yet identifying the toll gates but they have the same structure and silver boards that contain Radio Frequency Identification (RFID) technology that will be used to detect and scan Salik tags on passing vehicles.
+There are no decals or markings, yet, identifying the toll gates but they have the same structure and silver boards that contain Radio Frequency Identification (RFID) technology that will be used to detect and scan Salik tags on passing vehicles.

 Salik Company PJSC – Dubai’s exclusive toll gate operator – has yet to issue a fresh statement on the new toll gate but Salik CEO Ibrahim Al Haddad confirmed to Khaleej Times in an exclusive interview in early September that the two new toll gates will be operational by the end of November.